Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Preliminary

 \paragraph{Evaluation of open-ended generations.}

-(M)LLM-as-a-judge method \cite{zheng2023judging, kim2023prometheus} is commonly adopted to evaluate open-ended generation.
+(M)LLM-as-a-judge method \cite{ouyang2022training,zheng2023judging, kim2023prometheus} is commonly adopted to evaluate open-ended generation.
 In this paradigm, a judge model produces preference scores or rankings for the responses given a query, model responses, and a scoring rubric.
-Among the evaluation metrics, the \emph{win rate} (Eq. \eqref{eq:win_rate}) is one of the most widely used and representative.
+Among the evaluation metrics, the \emph{relative preference score} (RP score; Eq.~\eqref{eq:rp}) is one of the most representative ones.